pongasoft/jamba-sample-gain/README.md

           -d, --debug    use Debug build config
           -r, --release  use Release build config

-        Commands
+          Commands [Debug]
           ---- Main commands ----
           clean     : clean all builds
           build     : build the plugin
-          test      : run the tests for the plugin validate  : run the validator for the vst3 plugin edit      : run the editor (full editing available in Debug config only) install   : build and install all the plugins (vst2/vst3/audio unit) uninstall : delete the installed plugins (vst2/vst3/audio unit) archive   : create an archive containing the plugins
+          test      : run the tests for the plugin validate  : run the validator for the vst3 plugin edit      : run the editor (full editing available in Debug config only) info      : run the module info tool (display json info about the plugin) inspect   : run the inspector (inspects ALL installed plugins) install   : build and install all the plugins (vst3/audio unit) uninstall : delete the installed plugins (vst3/audio unit) archive   : create an archive containing the plugins

           ---- VST3 commands ----
           install-vst3   : install the vst3 plugin only
           uninstall-vst3 : uninstall the vst3 plugin only

-          ---- VST2 commands ----
-          install-vst2   : install the vst2 plugin only
-          uninstall-vst2 : uninstall the vst2 plugin only

           ---- Audio Unit commands ----
-          build-au     : builds the Audio Unit wrapper install-au   : install the vst2 plugin only uninstall-au : uninstall the vst2 plugin only
+          build-au     : builds the Audio Unit only install-au   : install the Audio Unit only uninstall-au : uninstall the Audio Unit only

           ---- CMake target ----
           <command>   : Any unknown <command> is treated as a cmake target